 The mystery of the writer Patricia Highsmith, revealed by her lovers

-On the verge of publication, at the end of this month, of Patricia Highsmith’s diaries, the documentary Loving Highsmith looks at the most intimate and conflictive aspects of her life, through those writings and the testimonies of the women whom he loved.
+at the gates of publication, later this month, of the diaries of Patricia Highsmith, the documentary Loving Highsmith looks at the most intimate and conflictive aspects of her life, through those writings and the testimonies of the women he loved.

-Directed by the Swiss Eva Vitija, the film emphasizes the writer’s traumatic relationship with her mother and links her desperate internal struggle to please her with her literary work and her favorite themes, guilt and lies.
+Directed by the Swiss Eva Vitija, the film puts emphasis on the writer’s traumatic relationship with her mother and links his desperate internal struggle to please her with his literary work and his favorite themes, guilt and lies.

-At the same time, he vindicates his determination to “get something good out of every catastrophe” in his life, as he noted in his diaries.
+At the same time, vindicates his efforts to “get something good out of every catastrophe” in his lifeas he noted in his diaries.
 The author of Strangers on a Train or the Mister Ripley saga spent her life traveling between continents and her lovers describe her as a seductive and charismatic woman.

-Through the voice of actress Gwendoline Christie, Highsmith recounts how her mother found her a boyfriend, describes her distaste for kissing her goodbye every day, and compares her first sexual experiences to “rubbing your face with a loofah.”

-The writer Marijane Meaker, whom she met at night in New York and who was her partner for two years, assures that acknowledging homosexuality was a trauma for any woman at that time and that Highsmith, “like all of them”, tried to change who she was during a time.
+The writer Marijane Meaker, whom he met at night in New York and who was his partner for two yearsensures that acknowledging homosexuality was a trauma for any woman at that time and that Highsmith, “like all women”, tried to change who she was for a while.
 When she published Carol, her second novel, in 1952, a love story between two women that Todd Haynes made into a film in 2015, she did so under the pseudonym Claire Morgan and the title The price of salt.

 Most publishers turned it down because “a lesbian story couldn’t have a happy ending,” according to Meaker.
 But precisely because of that, it was a success.
 Before it went on sale, Highsmith embarked on her first tour of Europe.